 - There are a lot of people out there who claim executive experience and provide “mentoring.”
 Coaching is not the same as giving advice.
 It is about creating awareness with the belief that the client has the answers.

 - Becoming certified sends a signal that you’re a pro.
 In every profession, be it legal, accountancy or engineering, whether regulated by the Governments or not, knowledgeable users would like to see the practitioners to be professionally trained and certified.
-Coaching should be no exception.
+Executive coaching should be no exception.
 That’s why we already think it’s a good idea, but believe it will be a “must” in the near future.

 What is the difference between Approved and Accredited programs, Credentialed Programs and Certified Programs?

 Credentialing bodies use different terms to mean essentially the same thing… except when they don’t.
 You’ll see credentialing, accreditation and certification used on all the major bodies’ websites.